 Tour day-by-day

 Day 1: Perth.
-On arrival in Perth, you will be transferred by private vehicle to your downtown accommodation.
+On arrival in Perth, transfer by private vehicle to your downtown accommodation.

 Day 2: Shoalwater Islands Marine Park.
-Immerse yourself in the stunning Shoalwater Islands Marine Park on this captivating wildlife cruise.
-Departing from Penguin Island, you'll encounter dolphins, sea lions, cormorants, Australian Pelicans, terns and Osprey.
+Visit the Shoalwater Islands Marine Park on this captivating wildlife cruise.
+Departing from Penguin Island, encounter dolphins, sea lions, cormorants, Australian Pelicans, terns and Osprey.
 Enjoy a 60-minute glass-bottom boat cruise, offering a glimpse into the vibrant underwater world of limestone reefs, seagrass meadows, and diverse marine life.
-Conclude your adventure with a 30-minute guided walk on Penguin Island, where you'll gain exclusive insights into the local Little Penguins, the island's breathtaking landscapes, and its rich natural history.
+Conclude the adventure with a 30-minute guided walk on Penguin Island, to gain exclusive insights into the local Little Penguins, the island's breathtaking landscapes, and its rich natural history.

 Day 3-9: Christmas Island.
-After your flight from Perth to Christmas Island, you will be picked up by your private guide to commence your 7-night adventure with an orientation tour.
-You will discover the rich history, multicultural community and a diverse range of activities available on the island with a two-hour guided experience.
-Aside from covering the places of interest, suitable shopping and eating places, you will learn about the layout of the island, the history of settlement, subsequent developments and discussion of activity options according to your passions or interests.
+After the flight from Perth to Christmas Island, a private guide provides pickup to commence the 7-night adventure with an orientation tour.
+Explore the island's rich history, multicultural community, and diverse range of activities during a two-hour guided experience.
+In addition to visiting key places of interest and identifying suitable shopping and dining options, the guide explains the island's layout, the history of settlement, subsequent developments, and outlines activity options based on individual interests.

 Christmas Island Birdwatching is a 7-night inclusive package that features a range of tours designed to immerse you in the island's incredible landscapes, history, culture and of course wildlife!
 The order of the tours below can be adjusted according to your needs.